CleverCloud/documentation/content/doc/administrate/service-dependencies.md

 - services
 - configuration
 type: docs

+aliases:
+- /doc/admin-console/service-dependencies
 ---

-On Clever Cloud, each application depends on one or more backing addons.
-Each addon exposes configuration, which allows the user to choose which addon link to an application.
+On Clever Cloud, each application depends on one or more backing add-ons.
+Each add-on exposes configuration, which allows the user to choose which add-on link to an application.

-In a micro services architecture, backing services can be addons or other applications.
-Clever Cloud allows you to declare the dependencies between applications in the same way you can declare a dependency from an application to an addon.
+In a micro services architecture, backing services can be add-ons or other applications.
+Clever Cloud allows you to declare the dependencies between applications in the same way you can declare a dependency from an application to an add-on.

-Clever Cloud allows to declare the topology of your micro services graph by letting you link applications in the same way you can link addons.
+Clever Cloud allows to declare the topology of your micro services graph by letting you link applications in the same way you can link add-ons.

 {{< image "/images/doc/service-dependencies-example.png" "Service dependencies" "width:355px" >}}